Comprised of

-Comprised of is an expression in English that means "consists of".
+Comprised of is an expression in English that means "which consists of".
 For instance, one might say that "A string quartet is comprised of two violinists, a violist, and a cellist".
 The phrase is notable for being the subject of a usage controversy because the word "comprise", when used on its own as an active verb, traditionally assigns the opposite thematic roles.
 For instance, one can say that "A string quartet comprises two violinists, a violist, and a cellist".
 As a result, some prescriptivists object to the phrase, viewing it as an erosion of the distinction between "compose" and "comprise".

 The usage controversy has been ongoing since the mid-20th century.
 Objections to the phrase have been severely criticized by linguists including Mark Liberman, who notes examples of its use by highly regarded writers dating back to the 1700s.
 The phrase was added to the Oxford English Dictionary in 1874 and is generally regarded as standard by dictionaries and style guides, though some (including Merriam-Webster OnLine) observe that its use may invite criticism from language purists.

 One Wikipedia editor's efforts to remove every occurrence of "comprised of" from Wikipedia received widespread media coverage in 2015.